 Hello and Welcome!

-In 2019 I left Montana where I had lived for the majority of my life.
-But I have found that I am still connected to Montana by an invisible tether, even as I am in Oregon.
-The land still sings to me in both places.
+In 2019 I left Montana for Oregon.
+But I have found I am still connected to Montana by an invisible tether, even as I am in Oregon.
+The land sings to me in both places.

-There will be stories about horses, for they are intertwined with the land and with me.
+There will be stories about horses, for they are intertwined tightly with the land and with me.
 There will be stories of the search for solitude in this world where life rushes faster each day.
-There will be stories about people of the land; it grows strong characters.
-And, oh yes, stories of books I’ve read, words that sear my soul, my animals, and pictures.
+And, oh yes, stories of books I’ve read, the book I’m writing myself, my animals and pictures.
 Many pictures.
 Honestly, these writings will evolve and you are along for the journey!

-This is the name of my blog.
 “EarthWise” is about the earth.
-The earth as a whole, as an ancient power, as the earth I am connected to, as the ground I walk every day.
-I continue to learn of the earth’s ancient power/wisdom, which will be explored here as well.
-EarthWise is how I live, with the wisdom of the earth.
+It is how I do my best to live each day, with the wisdom of the Earth.
+The Earth as a whole, as an ancient power, as the Earth I am connected to, as the ground I walk every day.
+I continue to learn of her ancient power/wisdom, which will be explored here as well.